gregnazario/aptos-book/src/bcs/primitives.md

 An address is the 32-byte representation of a storage slot on Aptos.
 It can be used for accounts, objects, and other addressable storage.

-Addresses, have special addresses `0x0` -> `0xA`, and then full length addresses.
-Note, for legacy purposes, addresses missing `0`'s in front, are extended by filling the missing bytes with `0`s.
+Addresses have special addresses `0x0` to `0xA`, and then full length addresses.
+For legacy purposes, addresses with leading zeros can be shortened, and they will be automatically extended by padding with leading zeros.

 Examples: